bdlucas1/diff3d/README.md

 You can drag the displayed object to rotate it, use the mouse wheel to zoom, and shift-drag to pan.

+The second file is optional, in which case the first file will simply be displayed without diffs.
+This allows the tool to be used as a simple 3d file viewer in addition to its primary function.

 If there is enough interest I'll look into publishing this as a pip-installable package.